The responsible administrator for this section is the Title IX Coordinator.

 The duties and responsibilities of the Title IX and Deputy Title IX Coordinators include training, education and climate checks as well as the oversight of procedures that promptly and equitably eliminate sexual harassment, prevent its recurrence and address its effects on individuals and our community.
 The Title IX and Deputy Title IX Coordinators will:

-• Meet with any individual, whether a Complainant, a Respondent or a third party, to discuss interim measures, resources and procedural on and off campus
+- Meet with any individual, whether a Complainant, a Respondent or a third party, to discuss interim measures, resources and procedures on and off campus

 3.11.2.
 Role of the Title IX Team

-While a report may emerge through many sources, the College is committed to ensuring that all reports are brought to the College’s Title IX team.
-This interdepartmental team, led by the Title IX Coordinator, responds promptly and equitably to eliminate the misconduct, prevent its recurrence and address its effects.
-The Title IX team coordinates the review and resolution of the report and ensures that all appropriate interim measures are implemented, and ensures consistent application of this policy to all persons.
+All reports are brought to the College’ Title IX team.
+This interdepartmental team, led by the Title IX Coordinator, responds promptly and equitably to coordinate the review and resolution of all reports, ensures that all appropriate interim measures are implemented, and ensures consistent application of this policy to all persons.
 Members of the Title IX team include the Title IX Coordinator, Deputy Title IX Coordinator(s) for students, a representative from the Office of Students Affairs, the Amherst College Chief of Police, the Office of Diversity and Inclusion, and others as may be necessary.

-The Title IX team oversees the resolution of reported misconduct through the College’s complaint processes.
+The Title IX team also oversees the resolution of reported misconduct through the College’s complaint processes.
 The process will be determined by the role of the Respondent:

 126.96.36.199.
 Complaints against students will be resolved by the Student Complaint Process.